 Also adopted from Amer Fort, Rangmala joined the camp a little later in 2009, though she and Laxmi have been inseparable ever since.
 Originally a performing elephant in Delhi, she’s not really a morning person and the only way to get Rangmala out of bed is with a long, cool shower: when she is in her element!
 Spraying, splashing, rolling, and cavorting, you will seldom see such an enormous animal quite so animated.
 The more playful of the two, Rangmala will be your friend for life after a banana (or ten)!

 Using two solar powered water pumps they are able to harness enough natural basin water to keep their lawns green and their vegetables growing.
-Responsible water consumption is of the utmost importance in the desert state of Rajasthan, and for that reason Dera Amer does not have a swimming pool.
+Responsible water consumption is of the utmost importance in the desert state of Rajasthan.
+They are slowly moving towards a model which can proudly claim negligible carbon footprint, clean energy via solar panels, no plastic zone, less permanent construction and a haven for people to enjoy the wilderness and animals, in an ethical natural way of rhyming with them, rather than the other way around.

 The central lawn and pavilion at Dera Amer provide the most perfect, large venue for a grand party with easy access to all kinds of entertainment from Jaipur.
 The whole place can be beautifully decorated and is wonderful for large lunches, dinners and parties.
 It would be sensible to take over the tents as well, a) to save, as host, travelling after the party and b) to avoid disturbing any guests who may be staying there but not invited!